 They want a clear and accurate explanation of the job and responsibilities, as well as a snapshot of the details—salary, benefits, company values, and perks.
 And they want all the information in an easy to read format.

 Review your job descriptions and make sure they accurately represent the job and include the most important details.
 Then, create a post appropriate for various mobile devices.
-Use bullet points, lists, and bold formatting to highlight information and make detials easy to find for job seekers.
+Use bullet points, lists, and bold formatting to highlight information and make details easy to find for job seekers.

 Use technology to make the application process simple

 Now that job seekers have read your engaging job post, of course they can’t wait to apply!
 But 40 percent of candidates surveyed in the same CareerBuilder report mentioned above feel the application process has become more difficult in the last five years.